Summer Camps

 Preserving Jewish heritage in Zarasai, Lithuania.

-Refreshing in the lake after the work is done.
+Refreshing in the lake after the work is done, Zarasai summer camp in Latvia 2023.